Sleep talking is a sleep disorder in which someone talks during their sleep without being aware of it.

 Ways to deal with sleep talking

-Medically there are no magic bullet cures for sleep talking unfortunately.
+There are no outright cures for sleep talking as such.
 However, if it’s a problem for you then there are some things you could try:

-If you’re showing symptoms of the different sleep disorders mentioned above, you might want to get some medical advice just to be on the safe side.
+If you’re showing symptoms of the different sleep disorders mentioned above, it can help to speak to your personal physician or doctor.

-For example, if you’re screaming in your sleep, waking up in fear, thrashing or moving around violently, you might have a more serious condition.
+For example, if you’re screaming in your sleep, waking up in fear, thrashing or moving around violently, it could be a sign of a different sleep disorder.

-If you have any breathing problems whilst sleeping it’s important to seek medical advice to rule out potential problems such as sleep apnea.
+And if you have any breathing problems whilst sleeping, it’s important to seek medical advice to rule out potential problems such as sleep apnea.

 If it starts suddenly as an adult having never had it before, you may want to talk to a doctor, especially if it persists for more than a few days.
 You can also find out if any medication you’re taking could be causing your nocturnal talking.

-If it’s just simple sleep talking, then sometimes the only solution is the classic advice of having good sleep hygiene.
-You might try limiting caffeine and alcohol in your diet.
+If it’s just simple sleep talking, the best solution might be the classic advice of having good sleep hygiene, such as:

 Find a way to block out the noise

-If changes to your routines don’t help then unfortunately it may be that the person being disturbed needs to find a way to block out the noise.
-This may not always be appropriate, for example if you need to listen out for small children.
+It may be that the person being disturbed needs to cope by blocking out the noise.
+Understandably, that might not be appropriate, for example if you need to listen out for small children.

 Keep a sleep log

-Or you could use one of the Apps aimed at recording sleep talking.
-There are some free ones, but if you want to avoid pop-up adverts then a good one is Sleep Talk, which you can find on the iTunes or Android app store.
+Or you could use one of the Apps aimed at recording sleep talking, such as Sleep Talk, which you can find on the iTunes or Android App store.